100+ Basic Italian Words for Students Studying Abroad

 - Cappuccino

-This guide to Italian words for regular use and conversation can be used by students studying in an Italian language-dominated country.
-Students will benefit from it and might not go wrong if they follow the pronunciations carefully.
+This guide to Italian words for regular use and conversation is suitable for students studying in an Italian language-dominant country.
+Students will benefit from it and might not go wrong if they follow the pronunciation carefully.

 Initially Indian students may find it difficult to learn Italian language.
 But as and when they'll progress, they'll find the language easy to understand.
 Like any language, Italian also has a set of rules and exceptions.
 Thus, once students pace up their understanding, they'll advance easily.